Moslihbadr/Blog-App/README.md

 - **Blog Creation:** Users can create their own blogs by providing a title, content, and additional details.
 - **Blog Management:** Users have complete control over their blogs and can delete them if desired.
 - **Blog Discovery:** Users can explore and read blogs created by other users, expanding their knowledge and interests.
+- **User Authentication:** Secure login and registration feature to protect user accounts and provide personalized experiences.
 - **User-friendly Interface:** The app features a clean and intuitive user interface, enhancing the user experience and making blog creation and reading a seamless process.

 ## Technologies Used